Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 James J. Volker - Whiting Petroleum Corp.

 Well, the answer is yes, those opportunities do exist.
-However, at this time, I would say that the best time to do that would be, if you will, within about the last 12 months, you have a little more leverage than we do right now.
+However, at this time, I would say that the best time to do that would be, if you will, within about the last 12 months, you have a little more leverage then than we do right now.

 Kashy Harrison - Simmons Piper Jaffray

 Okay.
 Got it.
 And then one for Rick, just reverting to an earlier question.
-So, the Redtail Well I believe the Razor wells from early in the year, are they tracking the 465 EURs and 655 EURs highlighted in page 15 of the presentation?
+So, the Redtail Well, I believe the Razor wells from early in the year, are they tracking the 465 EURs and 655 EURs highlighted in page 15 of the presentation?

 Rick A. Ross - Whiting Petroleum Corp.

-So, the flowback on those is early – as you remember, it takes 60 to 90 days to clean up and to even get peak rate and we're not at that point so it's difficult to assess where we are in the type curve right now.
+The flowback on those is early – as you remember, it takes 60 to 90 days to clean up and to even get peak rate and we're not at that point so it's difficult to assess where we are in the type curve right now.
 It's too early to make that call.

 Eric K. Hagen - Whiting Petroleum Corp.